jbush001/NyuziProcessor/README.md

 This requires Ubuntu 16 (Xenial Xeres) or later to get the proper package versions.
 It should work for other distributions, but you will probably need to change some package names.
+From a terminal, execute the following:

     sudo apt-get -y install autoconf cmake make gcc g++ bison flex python \
         perl emacs openjdk-8-jdk swig zlib1g-dev python-dev libxml2-dev \